papattrams-web/PersonalProject/README.md

 ## Project Description
-Geekerz is a platform designed to centralize gaming activities within the Ashesi community, allowing students to participate in tournaments, compete for prizes, and track their performance on public leaderboards.
-Users can join scheduled competitions or play individual logic-based games such as 2048 and Sudoku, with their scores automatically updated on the leaderboard.
-This system solves the current problem where gaming tournaments are usually organized informally within friend groups and lack a unified structure.
-By bringing everything into one accessible platform, it helps create a more vibrant gaming culture on campus, encourages healthy competition, and makes it easier for organizers to run fair and transparent tournaments.
+Geekerz is a platform designed to bring people together through gaming, no matter what device they use.
+It gives everyone the chance to play iMessage-style multiplayer games without needing an iPhone, breaking down the barriers that usually keep friends apart.

+A major problem with current messaging games is that they lack a unified structure for larger groups.
+Geekerz solves this by introducing group tournaments—a key feature missing from iMessage—allowing users to join scheduled competitions, win prizes, and track their stats on public leaderboards.
+By putting everything in one place, it makes it easier to run fair tournaments and helps build a more active, inclusive gaming community for everyone.

 ## Live Site
 https://personalproject-production-3a56.up.railway.app/Login/login.php